opeik/website/content/blog/powershell-is-not-my-favourite-scripting-language/index.md

 If you think this is an good example of error messages, you need to stop settling for less in life before it's too late.
 You matter, and you deserve better than this.<sup>[\[1\]]</sup>

-My sanity is rapidly deteriorating; what's the problem this time‽ Well, you see, `$args` is an ["automatic variable"](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables?view=powershell-7.4) that Powershell defines, and it contains the arguments passed to the script or function, obviously!
+My sanity is rapidly deteriorating; what's the problem this time?!
+Well, you see, `$args` is an ["automatic variable"](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables?view=powershell-7.4) that Powershell defines, and it contains the arguments passed to the script or function, obviously!

 Why is `$args` in the global namespace?
 Why am I allowed to mutate it?
 Why does it use type erasure?
 Why is this error message so bad?